texhex/BiosSledgehammer/README.md

 To locate the model folder, a partial search with the current model is used.
 If you execute it on a ``HP EliteBook Folio 1040 G1``, the folder can be called exactly like that, or, if you are lazy, ``1040 G1``.

-Where this partial search help a lot is for models that are technical identical but have differnt model name.
-For example the *ProDesk 600 G1* comes in different form factors, each with a unique name: *HP ProDesk 600 G1 TWR* (Tower), *HP ProDesk 600 G1 SFF* (Small Format Factor) and so on.
-If you create one folder *HP ProDesk 600 G1* this folder will match all this form factors.
+Where this partial search helps a lot is for models that are technical identical but have different model names.
+For example, the *ProDesk 600 G1* comes in different form factors, each with a unique name: *HP ProDesk 600 G1 TWR* (Tower), *HP ProDesk 600 G1 SFF* (Small Format Factor) and so on.
+You can just create one folder *HP ProDesk 600 G1* and this folder will match all these form factors.

 If you do not want to change anything for a given model, simply create an empty folder.
 If no model folder at all is found, an error is generated.